-Risk Assessment – Risk assessments are a legal requirement that you must complete in order to be covered by SUSU insurance.
+Risk assessments are a legal requirement that you must complete in order to be covered by SUSU insurance.
 They are also a really handy way of helping you plan your event and ensure you have provisions in place should anything go wrong.
-Risk assesments for events need to completed and submitted at least 3 weeks before the event takes place.
-A full guide to completing a risk assessment can be found here.
+Risk assessments for events need to be completed and submitted at least 3 weeks before the event takes place.

-Insurance – SUSU does have public liability and insurance cover, which protects both its own members and the public against certain accidents.
+SUSU does have public liability and insurance cover, which protects both its own members and the public against certain accidents.
 This insurance does not cover everything though, and it is important that you know whether you will need to take out additional insurance.
-Full information on getting additional insurance can be found here.